ICRAR/ngas/doc/commands/storage.rst

 - ``mime_type``: comma separated list of mime-types.
 A single mime-type can also be specified.
 - ``path``: The root path under which NGAS will look for candidate files to register.
 It is also possible to specify a complete path to a single file.
 - ``notif_email``: email address to send file registration report.

+NGAS can be configured to run specific code when registering a file.
+See :ref:`config.register` for details.

 REARCHIVE